-If you’d like to whip up a batch to give as thoughtful (yet inexpensive!) gifts, here are the sticky labels I used for this project and here is a downloadable template that you can customize with your “company name.”
+If you’d like to whip up a batch to give as thoughtful (yet inexpensive!) gifts, here are the sticky labels I used for this project that you can customize with your “company name.”
 I go by Potamus & Co., but you can use your last name, a nickname, the name of a place that is meaningful to you (Such as Nashville Co. or Raleigh Co.), or any other word you desire.

 Tip: Labels tend to peel away easily from lip balm tubes.
 To help them adhere better, I suggest wrapping a rubber band around the label after application and leaving it on overnight.
 Once the rubber band is removed the labels should stay put.

 Makes approximately six .15 ounce tubes – the ones I use come in packs of 50 and packs of 100.